The 12 Hallmarks of Aging in Dogs, Explained

 Where Supportive Products Fit Without Replacing Basics

-Supportive care can sit alongside exposure reduction when it is framed correctly: as part of a daily plan that supports normal function rather than a shortcut.
-For some households, a broad, conservative supplement is chosen to support healthy aging while the bigger levers—air quality, weight, dental care, and exercise pacing—are addressed first.
-That mindset keeps the plan orderly and makes it easier to interpret what is actually helping.
+Supportive care can sit alongside exposure reduction when it is framed honestly: part of a daily plan that supports normal function, not a shortcut or a "flush."
+The big levers come first, air quality, weight, dental care, and exercise pacing, and a conservative daily supplement supports healthy aging while those are addressed.
+That order keeps the plan readable and makes it easier to tell what is actually helping.

 A Calm, Targeted Plan That Stays Measurable